100 Thieves defeats TSM at ‘Valorant’ First Strike, upsetting the region with a two-month old roster

 “We’ve been trying to experiment a lot with new strategies, and trying to let our tactics speak instead of our individual performances,” said 100 Thieves’ Martin.
 “It does feel like a lot of these teams aren’t really thinking tactically.
 They’re thinking in that style that we’ve been talking about, of, ‘Let our individual performers run out, get all the kills, and we’ll just win the 5 v 3’s and 5 v 2′s.’
 But the second they go up against a team that has the experience and that plays more tactically, I can feel that sometimes they feel kind of lost.”

+“We understand how they play,” said Taylor “Tailored” Broomall, TSM’s coach.
+“Unfortunately it’s very effective, the way that they play. ...
+I think mechanically, most of the time we’re the more skilled team, but we just didn’t use it to our advantage on the rounds that we needed to.”

-For TSM, even a second-place finish is validation of the roster’s outstanding and previously-unrecognized talent.
+Still, for TSM, even a second-place finish is validation of the roster’s outstanding and previously-unrecognized talent.
 Many of the team’s players made the jump from “Counter-Strike,” where their proficiency was drowned out in a crowded competitive landscape.

 “Players like Wardell who were clearly talented, people didn’t really see it until this game,” said James “hazed” Cobb, a player on TSM.
 “We in the pro or semipro scene all saw it.
 But there’s just not enough space in the pro scene to give everyone a chance.
 And I think it’s just a problem within North America.”